Exploring the Sacred Spaces of Buddhism: A Journey Through Diverse Places of Worship

 -

-Wat (Thailand, Laos, Cambodia): These are often elaborate structures adorned with intricate carvings, vibrant murals, and gilded decorations.
+Wat (Thailand, Laos, Cambodia): These are often elaborate structures adorned with involved carvings, vibrant murals, and gilded decorations.
 They house Buddha images, stupas (reliquary mounds), and serve as centers for monastic life and community gatherings.
 The architecture is typically characterized by tiered roofs, sweeping curves, and a sense of grandeur.

 -